centreon/centreon-documentation/versioned_docs/version-23.10/administration/access-control-lists.md

 2. Click **Add**.

-3. Fill in the following fields:
+3. Complete the following fields:
     - **ACL Definition** (its name) and **Alias**
     - **Status**: enable or disable the filter
     - **Comments**: add info about the filter.